 Ideologically based drug laws flawed

-US FBI statistics show marijuana offences account for about 800,00 of the 1.8 million drug arrests annually in the USA, at a cost of more than $7 billion, while between 1990 and 2002 it represented 82 per cent of all offences involving narcotics.
+US FBI statistics show marijuana offences account for about 800,000 of the 1.8 million drug arrests annually in the USA, at a cost of more than $7 billion, while between 1990 and 2002 it represented 82 per cent of all offences involving narcotics.

 For many years academics and others have claimed the US government’s ‚”war on drugs‚” is nothing more than a smokescreen for military or paramilitary operations, with much of the money spent internationally provided to organisations who themselves are involved in large-scale narcotics trafficking.

-It’s a matter of public record that the CIA, Drug Enforcement Administration (DEA), State Department, along with several other U.S. government agencies have been implicated in a number of drug trafficking enterprises which were used to fund illegal covert activities in foreign countries.
+It’s a matter of public record that the CIA, Drug Enforcement Administration (DEA), State Department, along with several other US government agencies have been implicated in a number of drug trafficking enterprises which were used to fund illegal covert activities in foreign countries.

 This latest report is not the first to proclaim the war on drugs a failure.
 In 1993 Alberto Fujimori, president of Peru between 1990 and 2000 said that despite large amounts of money being spent by the US and Peruvian governments between 1980 and 1990, coco leaf production there grew 10-fold.